National Mentoring Programme 2019

 - Writers with three or more books published in one form but who are proposing to work in a new writing form in which they have yet to publish a book (e.g. a published novelist working on their first collection of poetry).

 Mentee opportunities are open to writers of any age, race, gender, nationality who are resident in the Republic of Ireland or Northern Ireland.
 Mentees will avail of the relationship for free.
 There is no fee for application.

 Mentoring consists of four meetings with an experienced writer over a period of up to eight months.
 The mentor will read your work in advance of each meeting, and feedback and advise at each meeting.
 They may also provide information and advice on professional and publishing matters.

 Thanks to their generous support, one mentoring opportunity is guaranteed for each of the following local authority areas: Dun Laoghaire Rathdown, Fingal (x2), Galway, Kildare (x2), Kilkenny, Leitrim, Limerick, Mayo, Roscommon Arts Centre & county, South Dublin (x2), Wexford and Wicklow.
 There are 5 Words Ireland mentorships guaranteed to writers from all other counties.

 How to Apply

-Applying is free.
+It’s free to apply.
 Applicants are asked to submit the following information through Submittable:

-– A writing CV listing any previous publications, writing experience, awards or recognition, creative writing classes or mentoring.
+– A writing CV: listing any previous publications, writing experience, awards or recognition, creative writing classes or mentoring.